Private Rented Sector

 📌 A HMO grant was paid by the NIHE within the last 10 years (but only for a period of 10 years from the date of the grant); or

-📌 The property is registered as a HMO with the Housing Executive; or
+📌 The property is licenced as a HMO by the district council; or

 📌 A house formerly let under a protected or statutory tenancy where a Regulated Rent Certificate has been issued by the Council, but only for a date of 10 years from the date of the Certificate.